A Simple Method for Convex Optimization in the Oracle Model: Introduction

 \section{Introduction}

-Let $K \subseteq \R^n$ be a compact convex set that contains a (Euclidean) ball of radius $r > 0$ and is contained inside the origin centered ball of radius $R > 0$.
-We have access to $K$ through a separation oracle (SO), which, given a point $x \in \R^d$, either asserts that $x \in K$ or returns a linear constraint valid for $K$ but violated by $x$.
-Given $c \in \R^n$, $\|c\|\leq1$, we consider the problem of approximately solving
+We consider the problem of minimizing a convex function $f\colon \R^n \to \R$ over a compact convex set $K \subseteq \R^n$.
+We assume that $K$ contains an (unknown) Euclidean ball of radius $r > 0$ and is contained inside the origin centered ball of radius $R > 0$, and that $f$ is $L$-Lipschitz.
+We have first-order access to $f$ that yields $f(x)$ and a subgradient of $f$ at $x$ for any given $x$.
+Moreover, we only have access to $K$ through a separation oracle (SO), which, given a point $x \in \R^n$, either asserts that $x \in K$ or returns a linear constraint valid for $K$ but violated by $x$.

-Approximate linear optimization in the SO model is one of the fundamental settings in optimization.
-The model is relevant for a wide variety of \emph{implicit} optimization problems, where an explicit description of the defining inequalities for $K$ is either too large to store or not fully known.

-The SO model was first introduced in~\cite{YN83} where it was shown that an additive $\eps$-approximate solution to~\eqref{eq:oracle-opt} can be obtained using $O(n\log(R/(\eps r)))$ queries via the center of gravity method and $O(n^2\log(R/(\eps r)))$ queries via the ellipsoid method.
+Convex optimization in the SO model is one of the fundamental settings in optimization.
+The model is relevant for a wide variety of implicit optimization problems, where an explicit description of the defining inequalities for $K$ is either too large to store or not fully known.
+The SO model was first introduced in~\cite{YN83} where it was shown that an additive $\eps$-approximate solution can be obtained using $O(n\log(LR/(\eps r)))$ queries via the center of gravity method and $O(n^2\log(LR/(\eps r)))$ queries via the ellipsoid method.
 This latter result was used by Khachiyan~\cite{Khachiyan79} to give the first polynomial time method for linear programming.
-The study of oracle-type models was greatly extended in the classic book~\cite{GLS}, where many applications to combinatorial optimization were provided.
-Further progress on the SO model was given by Vaidya~\cite{Vaidya96}, who showed that the $O(n \log(R/(\eps r)))$ oracle complexity can be efficiently achieved using the so-called volumetric barrier as a potential function, where the best current running time for such methods (using a different barrier) was given very recently~\cite{LSW15,JLSW20}.
+The study of oracle-type models was greatly extended in the classic book of Grötschel, Lovász, and Schrijver~\cite{GLS}, where many applications to combinatorial optimization were provided.
+Further progress on the SO model was given by Vaidya~\cite{Vaidya96}, who showed that the $O(n \log(LR/(\eps r)))$ oracle complexity can be efficiently achieved using the so-called volumetric barrier as a potential function, where the best current running time for such methods was given very recently~\cite{LSW15,JLSW20}.

-While the above methods are theoretically very efficient, they have seldom been applied in practice.
-This is perhaps due to the complexity of the algorithms themselves, which makes designing optimized implementations quite difficult.
-Furthermore, low accuracy solutions are often sufficient, e.g., within $1\%$ of optimal, and hence the overhead required to obtain $\log(1/\eps)$ convergence may not be advantageous.
-For this purpose, a common approach in optimization is to find low-cost per iteration methods that achieve convergence rates that are polynomial in $1/\eps$.
-While many such low-cost methods have been developed for related optimization models, comparatively little work in this regard has been done for optimization in the SO model.
-This paper aims to develop robust, simple to implement, low-cost per iteration methods for optimization in the SO model.
-Before detailing our contributions, we review the relevant work in related models.